WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-07-19-collect-and-query-kubernetes-logs-with-grafana-loki.md

 <script src="https://gist.github.com/WolfgangOfner/eaa4a122729322fdccebac6a78b3825f.js"></script>

-This query displays all error logs with Invalid Username or Password in the log message.
+This query displays all error logs with an Invalid Username or Password in the log message.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2021/07/Query-only-error-logs.jpg"><img loading="lazy" src="/assets/img/posts/2021/07/Query-only-error-logs.jpg" alt="Query only error logs" /></a>